microsoft/pxt-arcade/docs/arts-and-crafts/tshirt.md

 * open [MakeCode Arcade Stencilr](https://arcade-stencils.glitch.me/) (on glitch.me).
 * press Ctrl+V or Command+V to paste the image in the image text box
 * download the image under **generate**
+* use the image with your favorite T-Shirt shop!